Billie999/Flet_Calculator_App/README.md

 ## How to Run Calc App

 **********
-To run Calc App from your system command or terminal, execute the following command:
+To run Calc App from your system's command line or terminal, execute the following command:

 ```console
 $ python calc.py